n0-op/rest-workout/README.md

 # rest-workout
-REST API for Physcial Workout entries CRUD operations.
+REST API for Physical Workout entries CRUD operations.

 # Motivation
 This project is an exercise in concepts/tools used for creating a REST web service.
 Concepts/tools being learned are git, DAO pattern, JPA, hibernate and others